 The delicious vegetarian shepherd’s pie is a savory pie recipe filled with French lentils and veggies, and topped with Parmesan mashed potatoes.

 Since most of our recipes are designed to be approachable, a disclaimer is in order for this one.
 This is a dirty-every-pan special occasion type recipe, where your kitchen looks like a tornado hit it when you’re finished.
 (At least, ours did.)
 While it could be called simple, it’s not quick.
 That said, this vegetarian shepherd’s pie absolutely worth the mess to end up with a cozy, creamy Parmesan mashed potato topping over the most savory and delicious lentils.
 Keep reading for our vegetarian shepherd’s pie recipe, and why it’s worth every second of the preparation.

 A hearty savory pie

-Alex and I work together each year to create a fresh vegetarian Thanksgiving menu (all our vegetarian Thanksgiving recipes).
-Our goal is to show that Thanksgiving recipes can both delicious and healthy at the same time, and that you don’t have to leave the table with a stomach ache.
+Alex and I work together each year to create a fresh vegetarian Thanksgiving main dish and accessorize it with Thanksgiving sides.
+Our goal is to show that this holiday can both delicious and healthy at the same time, and that you don’t have to leave the table with a stomach ache.
 Instead of rich and processed food-based recipes, fresh and seasonal foods can be used to create a beautiful table.
 And, we love getting creative and thinking outside the turkey for a vegetable centered main dish.
 This year’s Thanksgiving main dish is this vegetarian shepherd’s pie: savory, hearty, and oh so good.

 How to make vegetarian shepherd’s pie